 You may know some teens who drink.
 You may even have tried it yourself.
-But the truth is three out of four teens don’t drink.
-That means the majority is staying alcohol free until 21!
-Learn the truth about teens and alcohol
+But the truth is the majority are staying alcohol free until 21!
+Here’s the truth about teens and alcohol:

 Wrong!
 The reality is that more young people suffer injuries and die from alcohol-related incidences than from all other illegal drugs combined.